Marco-Chen-06/stm32-bare-metal-blinky/README.md

 # stm32-bare-metal-blinky
-nucleo-l476rg blinky with no cubemx or no hal

-This repo also acts as the toolchain bring-up of an OTA update system currently being worked on.
+A bare-metal blinky for the STM32L476RG Nucleo.
+Built with no CubeMX, no HAL, and no IDE.
+This is the toolchain foundation for an A/B bootloader I am writing, so I wanted to start from the very minimum build.

+CMSIS headers are register definitions so I still use them rather than retyping base addresses.

+## Notes
+The startup file and linker script are from ST. I will work on replacing them with my own minimal ones.